 Answer: A data governance program is essential to address GDPR.
+Collection and security of personal information online now has changed to move with the times, that is why GDPR and pii compliance must be addressed when possible to make people aware.
 Chapter IV, including Articles 35 through 43, mandate requirements for a Data Protection Impact Assessment (as an on-going activity), Data Protection Officer, and Codes of Conduct / Certification.
 These Articles outline the requirements for processing, organization, and accountability to improve data protection.
 In addition, Chapters VII and VIII require processes to communicate with various EU authorities, and address inquiries and actions that may be taken.

 - Question: Will Data Governance and GDPR effect organizations digital transformation?
 How so?

 Answer: Digital transformation programs typically involve improving customer experience and intimacy.
 As a result, programs that impact an organization’s business in the EU, or impacts the control (Article 24), processing (Article 28 and 29), or transfer (Chapter V) of EU subject personal or sensitive data anywhere (whether in the EU or not) are impacted by GDPR.
 B2C scenarios are easier to understand, but B2B organizations are also impacted if they hold and process personal / sensitive data (such as first name, last name, email address, mobile phone number, etc.) of a business contact.
 The most common example of B2B processing is email notifications, such as marketing campaigns.
 Like with all such regulations in-progress, certain exceptions apply, and each organization should review the Articles in detail to assess liability.
 In general, consent should be obtained for contact, but avoid overuse.